TurtleAI/derive/README.md

 - [x] Pattern for sharing event logs between multiple Derive instances
 - [x] Make the code cursor agnostic
 - [x] Test recovery in case of an unexpected shutdown
+- [ ] Log errors for partitions in the database
 - [ ] Support use cases like email notifications